markboulton/veloready/documentation/STRAVA_FIXES_IMPLEMENTATION.md

 }
 ```

-**Usage:** Call this after fetching activities and update the `IntervalsActivity` objects with CTL/ATL values.
+**Usage:** Call this after fetching activities and update the `Activity` objects with CTL/ATL values.

 ---